dewyze/master_to_main/README.md

 While `master` does have meanings that connote expertise or original record, it also has meanings that have much more oppressive and violent histories.
-Whether or not the original meaning of `master` branch was in reference to original record or slave matters less than what it may mean to a reader who doesn't want to bother with the history of git.
+Whether or not the original meaning of `master` branch was in reference to original record or the opposite of slave matters less than what it may mean to a reader who doesn't want to bother with the history of git.

 Per the twitter thread below, maybe we can just think of it as: